octo-technology/OpenTezos/docs/tezos-basics/cli-and-rpc.md

 ```
 [https://mainnet-tezos.giganode.io/chains/main/blocks/1400114/context/contracts/KT1Hkg5qeNhfwpKW4fXvq7HGZB9z2EnmCCA9/storage](https://mainnet-tezos.giganode.io/chains/main/blocks/1400114/context/contracts/KT1Hkg5qeNhfwpKW4fXvq7HGZB9z2EnmCCA9/storage)

-You can test this call exactly the same way as with the "GET block" call.
+You can test this call exactly the same way as the "GET block" call.

 ## Tezos-client (CLI)
 _Tezos-client_ is the official client to interact with a Tezos node via RPC.
 Let's take a look at the installation and some examples.